akhilmaddineni/Books/Practical_Programming_C_6087/README.md

 - #error , #warning - trigger a custom compiler warning
 - #undef msg - remove definition of message during compile time

+## Lecture 2 - Variables, Datatypes and Operators
+- C is weakly typed language.
+It allows implicit conversions as well as forced casting.
+- Depending on precision and range : short , default , long , float , double and char are used.
+- Individual sizes are machine and compiler dependent

+- Big Endian : the MSB occupy the lower address
+- Little Endian : LSB occupy the lower address .
+Used in x86
+- 0x - hex , 0 - Octal , 3UL - unsigned long , 3.14f - float , 3.14L - double
+- 1 = True , 0 = False